MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-install-with-intune.md

 ### Step 11: Data Loss Prevention (DLP) for Endpoint

-To set Purview’s Data Loss Prevention (DLP) for endpoint on macOS, follow the steps in [Onboard and offboard macOS devices into Compliance solutions using Microsoft Intune for Microsoft Defender for Endpoint customers](/purview/device-onboarding-offboarding-macos-intune-mde)
+To set Purview’s Data Loss Prevention (DLP) for endpoint on macOS, follow the steps in [Onboard and offboard macOS devices into Compliance solutions using Microsoft Intune](/purview/device-onboarding-offboarding-macos-intune-mde)

 ### Step 12: Check status of PList(.mobileconfig)

-After completing the profile configuration, you will be able to review the status of the policies.
+After completing the profile configuration, you'll be able to review the status of the policies.

 #### View Status